 The Sturtevant Falls hike is one of the easiest and most rewarding hikes you can do in the Los Angeles area.
 Now while it does have a steep decline during the first half mile, which turns into a steep incline for the last half mile when you are hiking back, the trail is only around 3.6 miles round trip and is suitable for most people to do with ease.
-The trail is located in Big Santa Anita Canyon in the San Gabriels Mountains and is only about ten minutes off the 210 freeway.
+The trail is located in Big Santa Anita Canyon in the San Gabriels Mountains and is only about 10-15 minutes off the 210 freeway.
 Read on for the full walkthrough and photos.

 - 3 miles